pleasefindmethis.com

 Short answer

-Help me find this exact item: The strongest help-me-find requests sound simple, but they include the details helpers need before they start searching.
-A useful request names the exact match, the wrong matches already found, the buying constraints, and the proof a finder must provide before the source is accepted.
+Help me find this exact item: The strongest help-me-find requests sound simple, but they include the details other people need before they start searching.
+A useful request names the exact match, the wrong matches already found, the buying constraints, and the evidence a public clue should include before the source is trusted.

 • First checklist item: Exact request in plain language.